captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (Beat.)
 Maybe I should come visit you.
 (Beat - he's trying to get out of this.)
 We always have such fun when I visit you!
-I love staying with you, your roommate is so lovely, the tau l one, what's his name...
+I love staying with you, your roommate is so lovely, the tall one, what's his name...
 Do you know what he did last time, he did the funniest thing, did I tell you this?
-He was -
+He was
 (Beat - her son is saying that she has told him this so many times.)
 Oh.
 Oh yes.
 I guess I did, didn't I.
 (Beat.)
 She's joined a...local farm.
 And she just got here!
 She just picked up some boxes of vegetables on her way here.
 I mean that's very healthy, she seems very healthy.
 And she just bought a folding bicycle, like a...like sort of a folding chair, but it's a bicycle.
 (Her son isn't as impressed as she is.)
 Anyway, she seems like a very healthy person with a very sort of healthy lifestyle, and I just think this is all going to just be very healthy for me.
-(---
-## ROBYN:
-wanders in.
+(ROBYN wanders in.
 She's smoking.)
 (SHARON coughs.
-She coughs pointedly.) (---
+She coughs pointedly.)
-## ROBYN:
-glances of her.)
+(ROBYN glances at her.)
 ---
 ## ROBYN:
 Oh!
 Sorry!
-(SHARON coughs and fons the air.)
+(SHARON coughs and fans the air.)
 Sorry!
-(---
-## ROBYN:
-goes out onto the porch and chain-smokes.)
+(ROBYN goes out onto the porch and chain- smokes.)
 (Back to the phone:)
 ---
 ## SHARON:
 (Intense whisper.)
 SHE.
 IS.
 SMOKING.
 (Beat.)
-Well I thought I was fairly clear about that when I said I was looldng for a woman in her fifties.
+Well I thought I was fairly clear about that when I said I was looking for a woman in her fifties.
 (Beat.)
 Are you LAUGHING at me?
 (Beat.)
 I have to go.
 (Beat - he's apologizing, but she won't be mollified.)
 No, no it's okay.
 I have to go.
 I know how busy you are.
 (She hangs up.)
 (A beat.)
-(---
-## ROBYN:
-comes back in.)
+(ROBYN comes back in.)
+2
 ---
 ## ROBYN:
 Morning.
 ---